Finding healthy organic (biologisch) food in Amsterdam and Netherlands is generally quite easy, especially in the major cities.

 Organic Food For You is an up-market health food store with 2 shops in Amsterdam - one at Vijzelstraat 129 (not far from Muntplein), the other at Cornelis Schuytstraat 26/28 (off De Lairessestraat in Museum Quarter).

-Eko Plaza is a chain of organic supermarkets which has 11 locations in Amsterdam.
-The shops were formerly called Natuur Winkel.
+Ekoplaza is a chain of organic supermarkets which has 13 locations in Amsterdam.
 These large stores have a comprehensive assortment of organic products including fruit/veg, meats, bread, grains, drinks and also supplements and cosmetics.

 Simon Lévelt is a specialist store selling their own branded organic teas and coffee.
-It has 5 locations in Amsterdam: Ferdinand Bolstraat 154 (De Pijp), Prinsengracht 180 (centre), Stationsplein 15 (central station), Kinkerstraat 109 (Oud-West), Jodenbreestraat 20 (near Rembrandt house).
+It has 6 locations in Amsterdam: Ferdinand Bolstraat 154 (De Pijp), Prinsengracht 180 (centre), Stationsplein 35E (central station), Kinkerstraat 109 (Oud-West), Jodenbreestraat 20 (near Rembrandt house), Waldenlaan 4 (Oost).

 Major supermarkets in Amsterdam (such as Albert Heijn) sell a reasonable range of organic products although you get the feeling this is more a marketing strategy to sell higher margin produce rather than from a pure ethical stance.